Our Commitment To You

 Reducing Emissions

 To reduce greenhouse gas emissions and utilize the valuable energy resources we produce, we select equipment and design our locations and procedures to minimize emissions.
-As you can see in the graph, we have been successful in our efforts.
+As you can see from the graph below, we have been successful in our efforts.

-1. Oxy is the first U.S. oil and gas company to endorse The World Bank's Zero Routine Flaring by 2030 initiative.
+1. Oxy is the first oil and gas company in the United States to endorse The World Bank's Zero Routine Flaring by 2030 initiative.
 In Colorado, we have already achieved zero routine flaring.

 Monitoring Emissions

-Air monitoring data is collected continuously and is monitored 24/7 by our Integrated Operations Center (IOC).
-Our monitoring program establishes response and investigation levels designed to protect the health, safety, and welfare of communities, our employees, and the environment.
-Additionally, our 24/7 IOC ensures responses are both timely and effective.
+Air monitoring data is collected continuously and tracked 24/7 by our Integrated Operations Center (IOC), which ensures timely and effective responses.
+Our monitoring program includes clearly defined response and investigation levels to safeguard the health, safety, and welfare of nearby communities, our employees, and the environment.

-To monitor emissions near our production facilities, we have an in-house emissions team that conducts leak detection and repair inspections.
-During the production phase, every facility is inspected periodically by trained individuals using a handheld infrared camera.
-We also use infrared camera-equipped drones and conduct frequent audio/visual/olfactory inspections to detect and control emissions.
+To further reduce emissions near our production facilities, our in-house team conducts regular leak detection and repair inspections.
+During the production phase, trained personnel use handheld infrared cameras to inspect each site.
+We also deploy infrared-equipped drones and perform frequent audio, visual, and olfactory inspections to identify and address potential leaks quickly and thoroughly.